RoyCurtis/RAG-VOX-Roy/README.md

 sox --buffer 2048000 "$1" -C 32 "$2" noisered "../data/vox/noise.profile" 0.4 treble 9 gain -l 4 rate 16k
 ```

+All clips are recorded with a Behringer C-1U USB condenser microphone.

+# Usage

+To use this voice in Rail Announcement Generator:

+1. Click on the gear to open the Settings screen
+1. Make sure "Use VOX" is turned ON
+1. [Choose "GitHub - Roy" from the voice list][USAGE]
+1. Click "Save & close"

+Alternatively, you can use the URL `https://roycurtis.github.io/RAG-VOX-Roy` if using the
+"Custom" voice.

 # License

 Please see `LICENSE.md`.
 This entire work is licensed under the Creative Commons